Deals2 min read

 BuickEncore GX0% / 48 moSlow seller; dealers motivated

-ChryslerPacifica0% / 60 moFamily minivan; strong program through Memorial Day
+ChryslerPacifica0% / 60 moFamily minivan; strong through Memorial Day

 FordBronco Sport0% / 48 moBig Blue Oval push for May

-LincolnCorsair0% / 36 moLuxury exception; hard to find 0% at this price
+LincolnCorsair0% / 36 moLuxury exception; rare 0% at this price

 KiaForte0% / 48 moSame caveat; assembled in Georgia